Captain of the project

-Mechanical engineering student at the INSA in Lyon, Lucie is completing her end-of-course internship at ORTHOPUS and is making her contribution to the myoelectric prosthetic hand development project.
-More specifically, she studies the movement transmission between the motor and the fingers, in order to reduce the size of the components and the energy consumption.
+Mechanical engineering student at the University of Technology of Compiègne, Romain is completing his end-of-course internship at ORTHOPUS to contribute to the 2 motors arm support development project.
+More specifically, he is studying the movement transmission between the motors and the arm.